National Plant a Flower Day (March 12)

 The History of the Holiday

-People have been growing flowers for thousands of years, not just for beauty, but for medicine, ceremonies, and food.
+Humans have been growing flowers for thousands of years, and not just because they look nice.

 woman wearing gardening gloves planting a flower